Goa: Population

-A native of Goa is called a Goenkar (Romani Konkani), Goan.
+A native of Goa is called a Goan (Goenkar in Romi Konkani).
 Goa has a population of 1.459 million residents as of 2011, making it the fourth least populated state of India after Sikkim, Mizoram, and Arunachal Pradesh.
 Population density of Goa is 394 per km^{2} which is higher than national average 382 per km^{2}.
 Goa is the state with highest proportion of urban population with 62.17% of the population living in urban areas.
 The sex ratio is 973 females to 1,000 males.
 The birth rate was 15.70 per 1,000 people in 2007.
 Scheduled Castes and Scheduled Tribes make up 1.74% and 10.23% of the population respectively.
 As of the 2011 census, over 76% of the population was born in Goa, while just over half of migrants to the state are from the neighbouring states of Karnataka and Maharashtra.
 As per a 2021 report, over 50% of the permanent resident population is of non-Goan origin, outnumbering the native ethnic Goan population.

 According to the NITI Aayog's Fiscal Health Index 2025, Goa ranks third with a score of 53.6.

+Filipino community

+As of 2022, Goa has about 200 Filipinos, primarily women who settled after marrying Goans who had worked abroad.
+They formed the Fil-Goan community, with Marissa A. D’Souza serving as its first president.

+Russian community

+Goa attracts a significant number of Russian visitors.
+In 2013, approximately 103 Russians were settled in the state.
+They are primarily based in North Goa, particularly in the coastal town of Morjim, which is also known as "Little Russia" due to the sizeable Russian community residing there and operating local businesses.

+The first Russian arrivals in Goa were reported around the year 2000.
+According to media sources, approximately 300,000 to 400,000 Russian tourists travel to Goa annually.
+This number has reportedly declined following the COVID-19 pandemic and the 2022 Russian invasion of Ukraine.

+Some reports have also linked Russian nationals to drug-related activities.
+In 2025, the Morjim panchayat raised concerns regarding Russian-language public signages installed in the town.